smithlabdurham/phylo-workflow/TNT/README.md

 ### From the command line

+To run the script from the command line:

 - Add the `TNT-bin` folder to your `PATH` system environment variable.
   - OR: copy the `tnt` executable from the `TNT-bin` directory to the `TNT` folder that contains this `README.md` file and `tnt.run`.

 - Launch the command line / terminal
-  - In windows, open the Start Menu and type "CMD" for "Command prompt"
+  - In Windows, open the Start Menu and type "CMD" for "Command prompt"

 - Navigate to the folder containing the script file.
   - `cd ..` goes up a directory; `cd mydir` moves to the subdirectory `mydir`